lightning/bolts/02-peer-protocol.md

 remember a channel that never opens (and times out) than to let the funder open it while the fundee has forgotten it.

-`option-data-loss-protect` was added to allow a node which has somehow fallen behind (eg. restored from old backup) to detect it, and know that it cannot broadcast its current commitment transaction (which would lead to total loss of funds, as the remote node has proven it knows the revocation preimage).
-The error returned by the fallen-behind node (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain, which will at least allow the recovery on non-HTLC funds for the fallen-behind node if the `my_current_per_commitment_point` is valid.
-On the other hand, it also means the fallen-behind node has revealed this fact (though not
-provably: it could be lying), and the other node could use this to broadcast a previous state.
+`option-data-loss-protect` was added to allow a node, which has somehow fallen behind (e.g. restored from old backup), to detect that it's fallen-behind.
+A fallen-behind node must know it cannot broadcast its current commitment transaction — which would lead to total loss of funds — as the remote node can prove it knows the revocation preimage.
+The error returned by the fallen-behind node (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain.
+This will, at least, allow the fallen-behind node to recovery non-HTLC funds, if the `my_current_per_commitment_point` is valid.
+However, this also means the fallen-behind node has revealed this fact (though not provably: it could be lying), and the other node could use this to broadcast a previous state.

 # Authors